TechReborn/TechReborn/.github/CONTRIBUTING.md

-First of all, thank you for you efforts in contributing to TechReborn project
+First of all, thank you for your efforts in contributing to TechReborn project

 In order to ease code review of your pull request, please, go through this checklist.

- * The code compiles )).
+ * The code compiles.
  * The code has been developer-tested.
  * The code includes javadoc where appropriate.
  * The code is tidy (indentation, line length, no commented-out code, no spelling mistakes, etc).